Overslung or Underslung Trailer Springs?

 2. Clearance

-On the other hand, approach and exit angles can change a lot as the frame goes up.
+Approach and exit angles can change a lot as the trailer frame goes up.
 Also, overslung springs will increase clearance under the trailer, above the axles.
 Some people use this space for storage like for ladders, ramps or other things that slide in from the back.

 3. Stability

-Changes in height do have an effect on stability.
-Of course, as the trailer frame goes up, in raises the center of gravity.
+Changes in height do have an effect on driving stability.
+Of course, as the trailer frame goes up, it raises the center of gravity.
 A higher center of gravity is not trivial, and something to be aware of when loading a trailer no matter what type of spring attachment it has.

 Dynamic Forces